haven-protocol-org/havenwallet-backend/README.md

 #### get_version

-Get version of the OpenMonero, its API and monero.
+Get version of the backend, its API and haven.

 ```bash
 curl  -w "\n" -X POST http://127.0.0.1:1984/get_version